ltn22/yang-evol/draft-toutain-schc-universal-option.md

 ~~~
 {: ##fig-cbor-diag2  title="CBOR serialisation." artwork-align="center"}

-It can be noted that the CoAP options part, delta are very large and takes 3 bytes for
-encode then in CBOR.
-We uses another range of SIDs for the augmentation, based on the
-standard allocation procedure, where each YANG DM has its own range.
+It's important to note that in the CoAP options part, the delta values are very large and require 3 bytes each for CBOR encoding.
+This is because we've used a separate range of SIDs for the augmentation, following the standard allocation procedure where each YANG Data Model has its own SID range.

+### CORECONF Query Example

-CORECONF request to access to the target value of the Accept option is given in {{fig-query}}.
-The size of the CoAP payload is 15 bytes.
+A CORECONF query to access the target value of the Accept option in this approach would be structured as follows.
+The size of the CoAP payload is 15 bytes:

 ~~~
 REQ: FETCH </c>